pgaljan/blog/orgaware.md

 # develop organizational awareness
 ## purpose
 Knowledge worker roles are relatively fluid, requiring some level of cross-domain communication and expertise.
-This exercise creates a skills matrix and social network specific to your current or desired role.
+These exercises create a skills matrix and social network specific to your current or desired role.

 ## exercises
 ![functional quadrant chart](image-1.png)